twin1q/Magnetometer/README.md

 Assembly
 ------------------------------------------------------
-Using a protoboard.
-Solder the HMC5883L and LED's as shown in the following image.
+Using a protoboard, solder the HMC5883L and LED's as shown in the following image.
 ![](\Layout.JPG)
-After the Layout is complete.
-Solder the components to their respective connections shown in the next figure.
+After the Layout is complete, solder the components to their respective connections shown in the next image.
 ![](\Sch.JPG)